itdawns/advocate/README.md

 7. Deploy wherever you like! (github pages perhaps?)

-## Does your website ride the mammoth?
+## Does your website ride the Mammoth?

-Advocate is all about enabling participation in global society.
-We want to share the power to voice opinions, share information, teach, think, find synergy and create.
-Mammoth is its hardware steed.
+Advocate shows up to all parties riding Mammoth.

-Mammoth is a malleable router used for privacy, mesh networking, security (such as housing cryptocurrency wallets), and bridging 'fragmented internets' such as Tor, Maidsafe, Freenet, etc.
+Mammoth is a malleable router used for mesh networking, privacy & security (ex. runs cryptocurrency wallets), and bridging 'fragmented internets' such as Tor, Maidsafe, Freenet, etc.

-Mammoth has tools for automatically replicating your pages across these internets, multiplying its audience, and immortalizing it's existence.
+Mammoth deploys pages to multiple internets, **multiplying** its audience, and **immortalizing it** in distributed networks.

 Mammoth + Advocate = MAX Vol.